GL-MPP/EVA-7/S7 Assignment/README.md

 ## Result

+Because of time contraints the number of epochs were restricted to only 8.
 The overall accuracy was 67% and accuracy of predicted classes is as below -

 Accuracy of plane : 77 %